ManmohanBora/UPI-Transactions/README.md

 The goal of this project is to provide a comprehensive analysis of UPI transactions to understand:

-- Growth patterns in transaction volume and value
+- Growth patterns in transaction volume and value.
 - State-wise and bank-wise usage patterns
 - Seasonal or monthly trends
 - Market share distribution